 “What is an act of peace?”

-Comparative research revealed that similar social impact organizations utilized a couple main conventions in their design:
+Comparative research revealed that similar social impact organizations utilized a couple main conventions in their design.
+Both teams drew insights to:

 Place value propositions and the primary call to action above the fold

-Images of people, potentially emphasizing the human aspect of social impact
+Include images of people (potentially emphasizing the human aspect of social impact)

-We developed a clickable prototype to test the change in first impressions after our redesign.
+After exploring different layouts in mid-fi and rounds of critique, I developed a clickable prototype for the team to test the changes in user’s first impressions.
 User confidence dramatically increased.
 Instead of hesitant or downright confused reactions to the question “What is the site about?” we heard concrete responses:

 “I can volunteer and log my action.”